juliangra/rick-and-morty-wiki-react/docs/README.md

 When fetching characters, the list of characters are displayed in a simple and easy to understand list format.
 The user can learn more about each character by clicking a button with **More information** that stands out, making the UI easy to use.

-### Database and the virtual machine, with seeded data
+### Database and seeded data

-A MySQL database has been installed on the virtual machine (VM) hosted by NTNU, and connected using the Prisma ORM.
+A PostgreSQL database can be installed locally using `docker-compose up`, and connected using the Prisma ORM.
 We have consciously not added the database connection string to `.gitignore`, as this is a public repository.
 This is to make it easier for peer reviewers to test the application.

 The process of populating the database is split into three parts, and can all be executed using `npm run db:seed` in the `backend` directory.
 There should be no need for a peer reviewer to do this, but it is possible.